scipy-conference/scipy_proceedings/papers/mike_pacer/scipy_first_draft.rst

 Generalizations to other kinds of logical/graphical conditions
 ==============================================================

-The Griffiths and Tenenbaum framework is richer than the set of examples developed in :cite:`griffithst09`.
+The causal theory framework is richer than the set of examples developed in :cite:`griffithst09`.
 It can also express conditions of graphical connectivity, context-sensitive functional forms, substructures of constrained plausible relations, among many others.

 In :cite:`griffithst09`, plausible relations are described in terms of sufficient conditions, implicitly suggesting that most relations are not plausible.
 However, we can also make necessary statements about the kinds of relations that *must* be there.
 And one can see this as selecting a subset of all the possible graphs implementable by the set of nodes defined by the ontology.
 It is for this purpose that I first arrived at the node enumeration.